-Boston Scientific received U.S. Food and Drug Administration (FDA) approval for the Rebel platinum chromium coronary stent system, the company's latest-generation bare-metal stent for the treatment of coronary artery disease (CAD), in July 2014.
+July 22, 2014 — Boston Scientific announced it received U.S. Food and Drug Administration (FDA) approval for the Rebel platinum chromium coronary stent system, the company's latest-generation bare-metal stent for the treatment of coronary artery disease (CAD).
 Bare-metal stents continue to play an important role in the treatment of CAD and represent a significant portion of the global stent market.
-The company received CE mark for the Rebel stent in February 2014.
+The company announced CE mark for the Rebel stent in February.

 The Rebel expands the Boston Scientific family of stents featuring its proprietary platinum chromium (PtCr) alloy and a customized stent architecture design.
 The stent offers the identical stent platform as the Promus Premier drug-eluting stent (DES) but without the everolimus drug.